Search Results for

 };

-This is sample email:
+This is a sample email: smpt_email_sample

 IPluginApi.Invoke(string pluginName, string methodName, IDictionary<string, Object> parameters)